At SANE we believe art and creative expression can help build connection, grow diverse communities and drive social inclusion.

 The DAX Centre

-In 2018, SANE merged with The Dax Centre, a public art gallery and art studios that use art to advance the understanding of complex mental health issues and reduce public and self-stigma.
-The centre holds exhibitions, offers student and community tours, runs the Studio Dax program for artists, and curates the Cunningham Dax Collection of more than 16,000 works.
+In 2018, SANE merged with The Dax Centre, a public art gallery and Education centre that uses art to advance the understanding of complex mental health issues and reduce public and self-stigma.
+The centre holds exhibitions, offers student and community tours and is the custodian of the Cunningham Dax Collection of more than 16,000 works.

-The centre's diverse exhibition program at The Studio Dax Gallery showcases art practitioners with lived experience of mental health issues.
+The centre's diverse exhibition program showcases art practitioners with lived experience of mental health issues.
 It offers a platform for their artwork and helps to overcome social and professional barriers.
 The Main Gallery is dedicated to educating and transforming people’s perspectives on complex mental health issues, with the Cunningham Dax Collection forming the centrepiece of its display.

 The Dax Centre